tasharen/ngui/Assets/NGUI/ReadMe - 3.0.0.txt

 3.0.0:
 - NEW: Re-designed the way widget width & height gets specified.
 The values are now explicit, and scale is no longer used.
-- NEW: Eliminated Z/Depth issues.
-You can now also use CTRL+ and CTRL- shortcut keys to adjust widget depth.
 - NEW: It's now possible to have clipped panels in 3D and not have them break when tilting the camera.
 - NEW: It's now possible to nest widgets.
 - NEW: It's now possible to have multiple widgets on the same object.